sezezulka/sezezulka.github.io/_pages/about.md

 ## Research

-Statistics and machine learning, algorithmic fairness, causal inference, philosophy of social science.
+Topics: statistics and machine learning; algorithmic fairness; causal inference; philosophy of social science.

 I work on methods for the evaluation of algorithmic policies, performativity in algorithmic fairness, and problems of evidence-based policy and philosophy of (social) sciences as they arise in machine learning.